danielpodlesny/samestr/README.md

 | T | 0 | 0 | 14 | 0 | .. |

 ## extract
-The module **`samestr extract`** obtains MetaPhlAn marker sequences from reference genomes by using BLASTN as described in the StrainPhlAn paper.
+The module **`samestr extract`** obtains MetaPhlAn marker sequences from reference genomes by using BLASTN.

 ### Usage example
 The input to **`samestr extract`** are genomic sequences in `fasta` format.
 For parallel processing, specify `--nprocs`.
 Note: This step requires a MetaPhlAn database regenerated with [samestr db](#db).